Tag: individual

 • What worship songs (of any era) or psalms would you think of to sing to others to help form them in the image of Christ?

-• When it comes to conflict how do you deal with it at home, at work, extended family, socially, at church?
-How do you respond when you conflict at each of these places?
+• When it comes to conflict how do you deal with it at home, at work, extended , socially, at church?
+How do you when you witness conflict at each of these places?

 ※Prayer※